paleg/libadclient/README.md

 USAGE NOTES:

 login:
-  - Login can be performed with SASL DIGEST-MD5 auth (default) or simple auth (clear text username and password).
-The last boolean argument `secured` in login function chooses login mode.
+  - Login can be performed with (boolean `adConnParams.secured` chooses login mode):
-  - SASL DIGEST-MD5 auth requires properly configured DNS (both direct and reverse) and SPN records (see [issue 1](https://github.com/paleg/libadclient/issues/1#issuecomment-131693081) for details).
+    * SASL DIGEST-MD5 auth (default).
+It requires properly configured DNS (both direct and reverse) and SPN records (see [issue 1](https://github.com/paleg/libadclient/issues/1#issuecomment-131693081) for details).
-  - Simple auth does not require all this things, but with simple auth AD will refuse to do some actions (e.g. change passwords).
+    * simple auth (clear text username and password).
+It does not require proper DNS and SPN setup, but with simple auth AD will refuse to do some actions (e.g. change passwords).
-  - Login can be performed with a vector (list) of ldap uries, single ldap uri or domain DNS name.
-Ldap uries must be prefixed with `ldap://`.
-Single values without ldap prefix are treated as a domain name and ldap uries are detected via DNS SRV query (_ldap._tcp.xx.xx.xx.xx).
+  - Login can be performed with:
+    * domain DNS name (`adConnParams.domain`) with optional AD site name (`adConnParams.site`). ldap uries for `domain` will be detected via DNS SRV query (_ldap._tcp.SITE._sites.DOMAIN.LOCAL / _ldap._tcp.DOMAIN.LOCAL).
+If `adConnParams.search_base` is empty - it will be constructed automatically from domain name (DC=DOMAIN,DC=LOCAL).
+    * vector of ldap uries (`adConnParams.uries`).
+Ldap uries must be prefixed with `adclient::ldap_prefix`. `adConnParams.search_base` must be set explicitly.
+  - LDAP_OPT_NETWORK_TIMEOUT and LDAP_OPT_TIMEOUT can be set with `adConnParams.nettimeout`.
+  - LDAP_OPT_TIMELIMIT can be set with `adConnParams.timelimit`.

 USAGE SAMPLE (c++):
 ```cpp